emad-elsaid/firehose/website/docs/api/destinations.md

 ### destinations.Random

-Send to a random destination.
+Send to a random destination using crypto/rand.

 ```go
 Into: &destinations.Random[User]{